 For tax years beginning after December 31, 2017, the Tax Act introduced new provisions of U.S. taxation of certain Global Intangible Low-Taxed Income (GILTI).
-As of December 28, 2018, we have not yet determined our policy election with respect to whether to record deferred taxes for temporary basis differences expected to reverse as GILTI in future periods, or account for taxes on GILTI using the period cost method.
-However, as of December 28, 2018, we did not expect to generate a GILTI inclusion due to a forecasted overall net loss for our foreign subsidiaries.
+As of March 29, 2019, we have not yet determined our policy election with respect to whether to record deferred taxes for temporary basis differences expected to reverse as GILTI in future periods, or account for taxes on GILTI using the period cost method.
+However, we do not expect to generate a GILTI inclusion due to a forecasted overall net loss for our foreign subsidiaries.